chrismbryant/track-matte/README.md

-The matte_rev_transform.py script lets you transform the fill layer separately from the matte layer by calculating the appropriate values to enter into the matte layer settings in Premiere.
+The matte_rev_transform.py script lets you transform the fill layer separately from the matte layer by calculating the appropriate values that must be entered into the matte layer settings in Premiere to *reverse* this transformation.